ccdaisy/Spiral-Knights-Model-Converter/README.md

-# Spiral Knights DAT to OBJ
+# Spiral Knights Model to OBJ
 The new and improved version of "Spiral Spy XML to OBJ"!

-#// WORK SO FAR
+#WORK SO FAR
  - Improved file reading (Slightly faster reading) + Save/Open dialog (ONLY WORKS WITH XML RIGHT NOW.
 TUTORIAL IN RELEASES!)
  - Preparations for .DAT reading

-#// ISSUES THAT HINDER WORK
+#ISSUES THAT HINDER WORK
  - Schoolwork
  - .DAT Model format understanding
  - Work ethic

-#// PLANS
+#PLANS
 This is the list of what I plan to improve or add in this project.

 *CONFIRMED*